thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 your project, and is ideal for when you've organized your code to have plenty of reusable HTML fragments without a common root element.

-To add the Thymeleaf nature to your project: right-click a project >> Configure >> Add Thymeleaf Nature.
-This will also add a Thymeleaf menu item to your project's right-click menu, which currently only has the option to remove the Thymeleaf nature from the project.
+To add the Thymeleaf nature to your project: right-click a project >> Thymeleaf >> Add Thymeleaf Nature.

 Using either method, you should now start getting content assist for any dialect whose namespace is explicitly declared in your HTML files (method 1), or for